You’ve likely seen photos of them on social media, or maybe even seen a couple in-person: the now-iconic Cleveland script signs.

 1831 Columbus Rd., Cleveland (The Flats)

-This is my second-favorite Cleveland script sign because of its location.
-It’s right on the Cuyahoga River on the West Bank of The Flats, with the Cleveland skyline (including a cool bridge) in the background.
-I’m really glad that The Foundry (a local rowing club) teamed up with Destination Cleveland to place this sign in 2018.
+This is a more tucked-away script sign, behind The Foundry rowing club.
+The sign is right on the Cuyahoga River on the West Bank of The Flats, with the Cleveland skyline (including a cool bridge) in the background.

 Where to park: The Foundry has its own parking lot, or there’s also street parking along Columbus Road.